georgejakes/Luminance/README.md

 # Luminance
-Lumianance was compiled with OpenCV-3.3.1, Release-x64
+Lumianance was compiled with OpenCV-3.3.1, Release-x64, OS: Windows 10

 For compiling from source: